 The most accurate way to calculate inventory value is to count each unit you have on hand and then add up the inventory costs of each product.
-Of course, this can be highly impractical, if not impossible for many ecommerce businesses.
+Of course, this can be highly impractical, if not impossible for many ecommerce businesses and retailers.
 Fortunately, there are a number of much more efficient methods of calculating inventory value.

 Top 4 methods for calculating inventory value